 How do I apply for my PhD?

-Once on the page, please follow the step by step guidance to complete your application.
+Please visit How to Apply for more info.
+Once on the page, please follow the step-by-step guide to complete your application.

 What documents do I need to submit for my application?